Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design

 Recognizing these trade-offs, we evaluate a hybrid policy combining digital coupons with direct small-business support.
-In this approach, a portion of the government budget is used to fund targeted coupons to the most responsive consumers, while the remainder provides direct subsidies to small businesses.
-Applying this approach to the Beijing digital coupon program, we find that the hybrid design can deliver 21 percent more total stimulus while providing substantial direct support to small businesses that received no government assistance under the original program, addressing both efficiency and equity objectives within existing budget constraints.
+In this approach, a portion of the government budget is used to fund targeted coupons to the most responsive consumers, while the remainder is allocated as direct subsidies to small businesses.
+Applying this approach to the Beijing program, we find that the hybrid design can deliver 21 percent more total stimulus while providing substantial direct support to small businesses that received no government assistance under the original program, addressing both efficiency and equity objectives within existing budget constraints.